smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![In this screenshot of Dockerfile, the CONTENT_API_URL code appears above the next Dockerfile line, which reads EXPOSE 3000.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task6-step9.png?raw=true "Set ENV variable")

 10. Curl the speakers path again, using the port assigned to the web container.
-Again, you will see HTML returned, but because curl does not process javascript, you cannot determine if the web application is communicating with the api application.
+You will see HTML returned, but because curl does not process javascript, you cannot determine if the web application is communicating with the api application.
 You must verify this connection in a browser.

     ```bash
     curl http://localhost:[PORT]/speakers.html